 When should you conduct a marketing audit?

 A marketing audit will deliver valuable feedback at any stage of your business’ life cycle.
-If you think of the marketing audit as a precursor to taking a bigger marketing dive, often the timing is ideal in Q3 or Q4 as you begin planning your marketing budget and efforts for the next calendar year.
+If you think of the marketing audit as a precursor to taking a bigger marketing dive, often the timing is ideal in Q4 as you begin planning your marketing budget.
+But any audit is better than never auditing!

 Armed with the knowledge your team receives from the audit, your team can proceed with marketing planning, budgeting and execution with confidence that you’ve maximized every aspect of your marketing program.